g-lalevee/Apigee-Simple-Azure-Pipeline/README.md

-# Apigee: Simple Azure Pipeline
+# Apigee: Simple Azure Pipeline: work in progress
 ## Goal

 Simple implementation of a CI/CD pipeline for Apigee using